6 Breathing Techniques to Reduce Anxiety and Stress

 Image source: Reproduction/Internet

-For this reason, it is important to train yourself to breathe: learning to do it the right way can help reduce these stress levels, reduce insomnia, headache, asthma, hypertension, phobias, and sexual dysfunctions, among many others.
+Because of this, it is crucial to practice breathing: learning to do it the right way can help reduce these stress levels, reduce insomnia, headache, asthma, hypertension, phobias, and sexual dysfunctions, among many others.

 Apply the following breathing techniques to help you relax both your mind and body.